Luxa Biotechnology’s CIRM-funded Dry AMD Therapy Milestone

 A Step Forward in the Fight Against Advanced Kidney Cancer

-Photo Courtesy: Allogene Therapeutics Metastatic renal cell carcinoma (RCC) is an advanced form of kidney cancer with few treatment options and a five-year survival rate of less than 17%.
-With funding support from CIRM, Allogene Therapeutics is developing ALLO-316, an allogeneic CAR-T cell therapy which targets CD70—a protein highly expressed on clear cell renal cell … Continue reading A Step Forward in the Fight Against Advanced Kidney Cancer
+Photo Courtesy: Allogene Therapeutics Metastatic renal cell carcinoma (RCC) is an advanced kidney cancer with few treatment options and a five‑year survival rate below 17%.
+With support from CIRM, Allogene Therapeutics is developing ALLO‑316, an allogeneic CAR‑T cell therapy that targets CD70, a protein highly expressed on clear cell renal cell carcinoma (ccRCC) tumors.
+This … Continue reading A Step Forward in the Fight Against Advanced Kidney Cancer

 Two CIRM-funded research projects receive RMAT designation from FDA

 The U.S. Food and Drug Administration (FDA) has granted Regenerative Medicine Advanced Therapy (RMAT) designation to two research projects funded by the California Institute for Regenerative Medicine (CIRM).
-RMAT is a fast-track designation that can help speed up the development, review, and potential approval of treatments for serious or life-threatening diseases.
-The first RMAT designation … Continue reading Two CIRM-funded research projects receive RMAT designation from FDA
+RMAT is a fast‑track designation that speeds the development, review, and potential approval of treatments for serious or life‑threatening diseases.
+The first RMAT designation went to a … Continue reading Two CIRM-funded research projects receive RMAT designation from FDA